PredictionIO/Programmers-Guide-to-Machine-Intelligence-with-PredictionIO/chapter2.md

 Taylor = [ 0.73,  0.49]

 So with those initial ratings we get a prediction of
-$$J \cdot  S = -0.03 \times 0.73 +  0.88 \times 0.49 = 0.45$$
+$$J \cdot  S = 0.03 \times 0.73 +  0.88 \times 0.49 = 0.45$$

 which is a particularly bad guess considering Jake really gave Taylor Swift a '5'.
+So we adjust those values.
+We underestimated Jake's rating of Taylor Swift so we boost maybe something like:

+Jake = [0.12, 0.83]

+Taylor = [ 0.80,  0.47]

+and now we get:

+$$J \cdot  S = 0.12 \times 0.80 +  0.83 \times 0.47 = 0.49$$

-So we adjust those values and try again---and adjust and try again.
-We repeat these process thousands of times until our predicted values get close to the actual values.
+That is better than before but still we underestimated so we adust and try again.
+And adjust and try again.
+We repeat this process thousands of times until our predicted values get close to the actual values.
 The general algorithm is

 1. generate random values for the P and Q matrices
 2. using these P and Q matrices estimate the ratings (for ex., Jake's rating of Taylor Swift).